 Having grown up in Georgia, the soundtrack to de Man’s childhood was comprised largely of country, blues, bluegrass and Southern rock, but he was also eventually inspired by a pair of odd bedfellows—the Grateful Dead and punk rock.
 De Man’s father—a poet with a penchant for quoting ancient mystical texts around the campfire—was also a big influence.
 At age 10, Drew’s mother gave him his first guitar, and he hasn’t stopped playing since.

-Brianna Blackbird was raised in Oregon and spent many a rainy day getting lost in cassettes of Celtic folk.
-The daughter of a music teacher, she was raised on classic rock and Beethoven, and sang in several choirs and studying various vocal techniques, piano and guitar.
-Bri studied performance and social activism at Naropa College in Boulder, Colorado before moving to Brooklyn, where she began songwriting in earnest.
-Her songs are political, spiritual and often pretty dark, borrowing equally from Celtic, 90’s alternative and songwriters like Kate Wolf, Patty Griffin and Neil Young.
-She picked up the upright after learning some bass basics from Joe Stevens of Coyote Grace.
+Blackbird was raised in Oregon and spent many a rainy day getting lost in Celtic-folk cassettes.
+The daughter of a music teacher, she was raised on folk, classic rock and Beethoven, sang in several choirs and studied voice, piano and guitar.
+She went on to major in performance and social activism at Naropa College in Boulder, Colo., before moving to Brooklyn, where started writing songs.
+Two years ago, she added upright bass to her repertoire after learning some fundamentals from Joe Stevens of Coyote Grace.